 Physical, Human and Environmental Geography are studied in different topics e.g. Ecosystems: Rainforests, Tectonic processes, Economic activity and tourism.
 Pupils gain an understanding of the world around them and how human interactions can affect the planet/place.

 In the history topics pupils will be encouraged to discuss what they know about historical events and people.
-Topics included in the history part of humanities are the Fall of the Roman Empire, Making of the UK 1500-1750, Medieval Realms and World War II.
+Topics included in the history part of humanities are the The Vikings, Making of the UK 1500-1750, Medieval Realms and World War II.

 Pupils will be encouraged to take a wider view of the world around them and the history that has made us who we are, and the world what it is today.